DanielSBrown/ScHoolboy-Queue/README.md

 1. Package cli to distribute with pip

 # Disclaimer
-The Team who built ScHoolboy Queue do not condone any use of this application to illegally download licensed music
+The Team who built ScHoolboy Queue does not condone any use of this application to illegally download licensed music.